almakrami/DiceRoller-Flutter/README.md

-# first_project
+# Dice Roller

-A new Flutter project.
+A Flutter project which has two Dices that can be randomly rolled by pressing one button

 ## Getting Started